Evidence-based curriculum for ages 2-8

 If you were to ask a child what’s most important to them in a place to live, you would probably get answers about being near toy stores or pizza places.
 If you asked their parents, you might hear more about living closer to libraries and museums.
 As educators, we know how important striking the right balance between play and education can be.

-That’s why we decided to put ourselves in the shoes of both parents and their children to determine where the best places to be a kid are across the U.S. Our study indexes the states by combining several data points to encompass both the fun and educational parts of growing up.
+That’s why Age of Learning commissioned a survey that takes into consideration the criteria that both parents and children have for determining the best places to live.
+The survey indexes the states by combining several data points to encompass both the fun and educational parts of growing up.
 Continue reading to find out the best states to be a kid.

 A U.S. map showing the best U.S. states to be a kid

-Based on our reasoning above, it’s time to take a closer look at the parts of the country where kids can have the most fun while learning all about their surroundings and themselves.
+Based on the reasoning above, it’s time to take a closer look at the parts of the country where kids can have the most fun while learning all about their surroundings and themselves.

 • 4.5 zoos per 100K kids